rancher/server-chart/README.md

 ## Installing Rancher

 Rancher server is designed to be "secure by default" and requires SSL/TLS configuration.
-There are two options for where to terminate SSL.

-* `ingress` - Provide a certificate, use LetsEncrypt or use Rancher's generated CA for TLS on Kubernetes Ingress.
-* `external` - Configure certificates on a external load balancer or other proxy.

-### (Default) TLS Configured at the Ingress

 There are three options for the source of the certificate.